Competitive Enterprise Institute (CEI)

 July 20, 2005

-CEI published a “definitive article on climate change .”
-The article begins with the admission that “Global warming is happening and man is responsible for at least some of it” but CEI proceeds to argue that “There is no 'scientific consensus' that global warming will cause damaging climate change.”
+The article (PDF) begins with the admission that “Global warming is happening and man is responsible for at least some of it” but CEI proceeds to argue that “There is no 'scientific consensus' that global warming will cause damaging climate change.”

 February 10, 2005